Catch Anorexia Symptoms Early On

 - Consistently expresses feeling fat

 - Food rituals like eating food in a certain order or excessive chewing

-These symptoms can go unnoticed for too long.
-They may also occur in conjunction with another mental health problem like anxiety or depression.
+These symptoms can go unnoticed for too long, and often co-occur with other mental health disorders such as anxiety or depression.
 The biggest thing to look for is not just the presence of these symptoms, but any changes.
 It’s one thing if someone is normally shy or quiet, but if your loved one becomes significantly more reserved than expected, it’s worth noting.
 Of course, noticing these behavioral changes also goes hand in hand with looking out for the physical symptoms of anorexia nervosa.

 At Selah House, we encourage you to combine your mindfulness with gentleness and compassion.
-Eating disorders can be embarrassing and hard to admit.
+Anorexia symptoms can be embarrassing and hard to admit.
 So if you think your loved one struggles with anorexia, make it clear that you are here in a supportive role.
 Also, stress the importance of professional anorexia treatment and aftercare.

 Eating disorders are so scary because they make a person feel out of control.
 We are here to give that control back to you or your loved one.
 If you see the symptoms of anorexia in a friend, don’t wait.
 Get help today!
 Contact Selah House at 866-324-8081 to see what we have to offer and if we are right for you.